putyourlightson/craft-blitz/docs/README.md

 - Reduces server response time (TTFB) and load on the server significantly.
 - Makes your site available even when performing updates and maintenance.
-- Makes it possible to have your site served by a reverse proxy (CDN).
+- Makes it possible to have your site served by a reverse proxy CDN.

 Although the performance gains depend on the individual site and server setup, the following results are not uncommon (on a 5 Mbps cable connection with 28ms of latency).
 Google recommends a server response time of [200ms or less](https://developers.google.com/speed/docs/insights/Server#recommendations).